 I’ll agree that there’s lots of stress – we manage how organizations and causes … [more]

 Public relations executive ranked #7 on Careercast’s most stressful jobs list.
 The authors noted:

 This very competitive field, which often includes highly visible, tight deadlines, keeps stress at high-levels for specialists.
-Some PR executives … [more]
+Some PR executives are required to interact with potentially hostile members of the media, especially … [more]